Alexabeth20/Alexabeth20.github.io/_posts/2025-06-10-why-we-need-better-ai-qa.md

 ### Implement Adversarial and Misuse Testing

 We need to stop assuming AI will be used as intended.
-In the real world, people test limits, provoke responses, and find creative (or malicious) uses for tools.
+In the real world, people test limits, provoke responses, and find creative (or, really malicious) uses for tools.

 > Solution: Perform adversarial QA—simulate hostile inputs, edge cases, and manipulative behavior.
 Test what happens when users act irrationally or maliciously.
 Validate that your AI behaves responsibly, even under pressure.